1. Accessibility Directorate

 Government of Nova Scotia Accessibility Plan

-The Government of Nova Scotia Accessibility Plan (2022-2025) was developed collaboratively with involvement from 26 departments and agencies across government.
-The plan was informed by discussions with employees with disabilities, and Nova Scotians from a wide range of backgrounds (including persons with disabilities, people representing marginalized groups and various sectors).
+The Government of Nova Scotia Accessibility Plan (2025-2028) was developed collaboratively with involvement from departments and offices across government.
+The plan was informed by discussions with employees with disabilities and Nova Scotians from a wide range of backgrounds (including persons with disabilities, and people representing underserved and underrepresented communities).

 Contact the Accessibility Directorate to request a different format.